hirrolot/datatype99/README.md

 There are a few more things to consider:

  - **PLEASE**, use Datatype99 only with [`-ftrack-macro-expansion=0`] (GCC), [`-fmacro-backtrace-limit=1`] (Clang), or something similar, otherwise it will throw your compiler to the moon.

- - Use Datatype99 with [precompiled headers] to reduce compilation times.
+ - Use [precompiled headers] to reduce compilation times.
 It is helpful but not mandatory.

 [Metalang99]: https://github.com/Hirrolot/metalang99
 [precompiled headers]: https://en.wikipedia.org/wiki/Precompiled_header